heysaurabhkumar/ttt/README.md

 URL: https://assignment-ttt.herokuapp.com/

 To run it on localhost-
-Step 1: Download this repo.
+Download this repo and unzip it.
-Step 2: Unzip it.

 Then you will get two directory:
   1. client